-This child is destined for greatness, the famous writer of Yiddish tales, Sholem Aleichem declared when he saw baby Louise.
-Not surprisingly, this prophecy became legendary and let Louise believe in eventually achieving a success.
-Her colourful persona, which some believed was just a marketing tool to get her work sold (in the ’30s and ’40s she became known as “The Hat” because she wore gorgeous chapeaux – sometimes stolen, when she was broke, and sometimes given by lovers in exchange of favors), was in reality a coping tool she had taken after her mother, who had hidden her pain at the lack of social acceptance in their new homeland behind a façade of expensive and elegant outfits in the latest fashion.
-Louise, in turn, hid her numerous rejections of art galleries owners with a cigarillo on her lips, three layers of false eyelashes, heavy jewelry, a chinchilla coat and stunning headdresses.
+“This child is destined for greatness,” declared Sholem Aleichem, the famous writer of Yiddish tales, when he saw baby Nevelson.
+Not surprisingly, this prophecy became legendary and let Nevelson believe in eventually achieving success.
+Her colorful persona, which some believed was just a marketing tool to get her work sold (in the 1930s and 1940s she became known as “The Hat” because she wore gorgeous chapeaux – sometimes stolen, when she was broke, and sometimes given by lovers in exchange for favors), was in reality a coping tool she had taken after her mother, who had hidden her pain at the lack of social acceptance in their new homeland behind a façade of expensive and elegant outfits in the latest fashion.
+Louise, in turn, hid her numerous rejections from art galleries with a cigarillo on her lips, three layers of false eyelashes, heavy jewelry, a chinchilla coat and stunning headdresses.

 And she finally made it!
 In 1962, the Martha Jackson Gallery in NY gave her a solo show and she presented at the Venice Biennale, while Princeton University commissioned her to create a monumental outdoor steel sculpture in 1969.
 More commissions and acclaim were to come in the next years.
 Her career sped up and Nevelson was finally free and successful.